And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 Hello.

-Greetings, Rush from the oil and gas fields of West Texas.
+Greetings, Rush, from the oil and gas fields of West Texas.

-You know, goat whole hog on it.
+You know, go hold hog on it.

 You left out parking.

-Well, by golly, let them take a look at the couple.
+Well, by golly, let them take it.

-One Cinco de Mayo, amnesty for everybody that wants to come to the game until the seats are filled.
+On Cinco de Mayo, amnesty for everybody that wants to come to the game until the seats are filled.

 In fact, you know what?